-In this white paper, Audrey Cushing, AVP Business Operations and Quality, discusses the importance of culture from a global outsourcing standpoint, as well as interesting facts and common misconceptions about India.
+In this white paper, Audrey Cushing, Chief of Staff, discusses the importance of culture from a global outsourcing standpoint, as well as interesting facts and common misconceptions about India.

 Please click on the video to the right to learn more about the author, hear her insights on this paper, and learn what motivated her to write about the importance of culture in outsourcing.